Aashutosh0033/DSA-using-Cpp/Recursion/README.md

 # Recursion

-*A function that calls itself is known as a recursive function.
-And, this technique is known as recursion.*
+*A function that calls itself until the base condition is met, is known as a Recursive function.
+And, this technique is known as Recursion.*
 <br>
 <br>
 <br>